 MRSD serves breakfast and lunch each school day.
-These school meals for the 2022-2023 school year are free of charge to all students.
+The state of Massachusetts has permanently funded free school meals for all public school students!
+Every child who wants or needs a school breakfast or lunch will be able to receive those meals at no cost to their family.
 Students may also bring a lunch and drink from home, if desired.

 It is still important for families to complete the Free and Reduced Meal application if applicable, as free and reduced benefits can offer additional support to families and can also include certain other fees being waived or reduced.
 The data also impacts overall school and district funding, in some cases.

 If students wish to have more than one meal, or wish to buy additional a la carte items above the free meal offered, they may do so.
 Monomoy Regional School District utilizes a computerized Point of Sale payment system in all of the district’s cafeterias called Nutrikids.
 Every student has their own personal meal account based on their own PIN.
 Students can access their accounts on the PIN pads located at every register.
 This PIN will be the same PIN as the students’ progress through the school district and will be the same year after year.

 We encourage families to deposit money into the student’s MySchoolBucks account, although they may still pay cash.
 Monies paid into a student account can be used for the purchase of additional meals and a la carte items.
 This system allows students to charge only if there is money in their account – we won’t allow any negative balances to occur.

 MySchoolBucks provides a quick and easy way to add money to your school meal account using a credit/debit card or electronic check.

 - Go to www.MySchoolBucks.com and register for a free account.